-Students on Academic Probation are encouraged to take advantage of the resources of the University including their primary advisor, the Center for Academic Excellence, and the Center for Wellness, to develop strategies for success in their academic life.
+Students on Academic Probation are encouraged to take advantage of the resources of the University including their primary advisor, the Student Success Studio, and the Center for Wellness, to develop strategies for success in their academic life.

 Students who take classes at Wentworth or courses from the Colleges of the Fenway consortium for improving their GPA, but during a non-scheduled semester, may petition to have their probationary status reviewed following the posting of their final course grades.
 Petitions should be addressed to the Office of the Provost in care of the Assistant to the Provost.

 A student who is currently on Continued Probation and whose GPA falls below the minimum GPA for Good Academic Standing for this class year, is subject to Academic Dismissal.
 Academic Dismissal is placed on the student’s official transcript.
 Students who have been academically dismissed may appeal this decision in writing to the Academic Appeals Committee in care of the assistant to the provost, per the guidelines outlined in the letter of dismissal.
 The decision of the Academic Appeals Committee is final.
 Semester registration for those students whose appeal was granted will remain active.
 All registrations will be canceled for all future semesters for students whose appeal was denied or did not submit an appeal; fall, spring and summer.
-Students have the option to submit a request for reinstatement from academic dismissal following a period of one semester from the last semester enrolled.
-Requests for Reinstatement from Academic Dismissal must be submitted to the dean or associate dean of their degree program at least 15 days prior to the first day of class of the returning semester.
-All requests to reinstate are reviewed by the associate dean of the students major; students will be notified within one week of the request.
+Students have the option to submit a request for reinstatement from academic dismissal following a period of one required semester from the last semester enrolled.
+Requests for Reinstatement from Academic Dismissal must be submitted to the dean or associate dean of their degree program at least 15 days prior to the first day of class of the returning semester prior to being processed by the Registrar.